NCS4CVR: Neuron-Connection Sharing for Multi-Task Learning in Video Conversion Rate Prediction: Experiments

 \textbf{Hyper-Parameter Setting.} (1) network setup.
 We use the Adam optimizer and the Xavier initialization for all methods.
 The learning rate is 0.0001 and the batch size is 4096 for both models.
 The network size is 1680*512*256*128 for all competitors except from the layer level-sharing model, which adds a 512*256*128 tower for the CTR task.
 (2) offline training setup. \textbf{$\omega_{ctr}, \omega_{cvr}$} represent for the weight of CTR and CVR loss respectively (Eq.(\ref {equation_loss})).
 We set $\omega_{ctr}= 0.7$ and $\omega_{cvr}=0.3$ for both multi-task models.
 This hyper-parameters is obtained through manual tuning.
-(3) online experiment setup. \bm{$\alpha, \beta,\gamma$} for the weights of the online rank factors (Eq.(\ref{equationranksocore})).
-For simplicity and fairness, we set $\alpha=1, \beta=1, \gamma=1$ for all the online experiments independently of the model evaluated.
-Adjusting the hyper-parameters via auto-tuning methods such as grid search, Bayesian optimization, etc., may improve the overall performance.
+(3) online experiment setup.
+For simplicity and fairness, we set $\alpha=1, \beta=1, \gamma=1$ in (Eq.(\ref{equationranksocore})) for all the online experiments independently of the model evaluated.